developer-zebra/developer-zebra-site/src/emdk-for-android/9-1/guide/about/index.md

 > `NOTE:` MX 10.2 support requires updating the EMDK Android Studio plug-in to v7.6.1 (or later).

 -----

-#### Features Introduced in EMDK-A 8.0

-* **A Mobility DNA Enterprise license is now required** for use of multi-barcode scanning and image/document capture features on [Zebra Professional-series devices](/licensing/about/#professional).
-* **A new [MDNA Licensing Guide](../licensing)** describes the scenarios under which apps behave when attempting to access licensing features without a license and how to remedy.

 ### Added in v7.6